 Parent list properties must have the list format for you to use them as filters.

 A marketing manager for a shoe company wants to manage promotions across Marketing, Sales, and Production.
-They need to ensure sufficient production to meet the demand generated by their marketing promotions and that sufficient sales reps are assigned to support the promotion.
+They must ensure sufficient production to meet the demand generated by their marketing promotions, and that sufficient sales reps are assigned to support the promotion.
 They therefore want to be able to copy a promotion, and the products it promotes, from one organizational unit to another.

-This means that unique numbered items the numbered lists can have the same display name.
-For example, items #1 and #4 in Promotions can both have the display name Super sandals.
+This means that unique numbered items on the numbered lists can have the same display name.
+For example, items #1 and #4 in Promotions can both have the display name Super Sandals.